 Reel in your phishing risk with multi-factor authentication

 Of course, there are many other vulnerabilities and attack vectors that all businesses must secure, but often the users are the weakest point.
 That’s why phishing continues to succeed, and it’s one of the most prevalent methods for attacking consumers and businesses alike.
 In addition to training and education about potential threats, other prevention strategies, such as multi-factor authentication, can be used with great success to keep businesses and consumers safe.

 While no cybersecurity method is 100% guaranteed to keep us safe, having multiple factors of authentication to protect our vital systems is an easy way to increase security, reliability, and confidence in our online and mobile encounters with businesses – whether through messaging, mobile apps, or browser-based channels.

-As we always say – if 2FA is available to you, activate it and use it as much as possible.
+As we always say – if two-factor authentication is available to you, activate it and use it as much as possible.
 Businesses: You should always offer or make mandatory 2FA, on both internal as well as B2C and B2B systems.
 It’s a tool that is still under-used.